 Kenan’s Mill was built in the mid 1800′s and produced water-ground meal, grits and corn for over 100 years.
 The grounds also include a fascinating 19th Century brick charcoal kiln.
 Kenan’s Mill was built and continuously owned by the Kenan family until Elizabeth Kenan Buchanan donated it to the Historic Society in 1997.
 Restoration is ongoing, and the mill is currently operating on special occasions by the Selma-Dallas County Historic Preservation Society.
-It is open to the public on the 3rd weekend of March and the second Saturday in October.
+It is open to the public for special events, usually on the 3rd weekend in March and once in the fall.
 Tour groups are welcome – $5/person, minimum $100.
-Call 334-412-0722 or email firstname.lastname@example.org to arrange a date and time for a private tour.
+Call 334-412-0722 or email email@example.com to arrange a date and time for a private tour.
 Kenan’s Mill is a great place to hold your wedding, party, or special occasion.
 For complete Rental Information, please click here and for the new Photography Policy, please click here.

 Kenan’s Mill remains one of the most interesting historic sites in Dallas County.
 Restored in time for Kenan’s Mill Days of Pilgrimage 2002, the first bag of corn was ground into meal on March 16 of that year.
 Water again spills over the dam and extensive landscaping by the Master Gardeners has restored the area to its native beauty.